Longtime AFL-CIO President Richard Trumka dies at age 72

-WASHINGTON (AP) — Richard Trumka, the powerful president of the AFL-CIO labor union, has died at age 72, Democratic leaders said Thursday.
+WASHINGTON (AP) — Richard Trumka, the powerful president of the AFL-CIO who rose from the coal mines of Pennsylvania to preside over one of the largest labor organizations in the world, died Thursday.
+He was 72.

-News of his death was announced by President Joe Biden and Senate Majority Leader Chuck Schumer.
-Trumka had been AFL-CIO president since 2009, after serving as the organization’s secretary-treasurer for 14 years.
+The federation confirmed Trumka’s death in a statement.
+He had been AFL-CIO president since 2009, after serving as the organization’s secretary-treasurer for 14 years.
+From his perch, he oversaw a federation with more than 12.5 million members and ushered in a more aggressive style of leadership.

+“The labor movement, the AFL-CIO and the nation lost a legend today," the AFL-CIO said.
+“Rich Trumka devoted his life to working people, from his early days as president of the United Mine Workers of America to his unparalleled leadership as the voice of America’s labor movement.”

+Further details of Trumka’s death, including the cause and where he died, were not immediately available.

 “Richard Trumka dedicated his life to the labor movement and the right to organize,” House Speaker Nancy Pelosi said in a statement.
 “Richard’s leadership transcended a single movement, as he fought with principle and persistence to defend the dignity of every person.”